Age: 5 to adult

 - Or, if it is a very large group, or very lively, you can divide the participants into sections, giving a particular sound for each section, then conduct them accordingly.

 - The group should bear in mind contrasting and complementary sounds and try to be aware of natural peaks and troughs in the piece – or the conductor can try to create these.

-- Sound pictures can easily be used as part of an improvisation or performance
+- Soundscapes can easily be used as part of an improvisation or performance